 South Carolina Humanities (SCH) is pleased to announce that we have been awarded a $50,000 grant from the National Endowment for the Humanities (NEH) in support of the NEH Initiative: “United We Stand: Connecting through Culture.”
-“The humanities strengthen mutual understanding by providing the context, history, and models of discourse that remind us of our common purpose and shared humanity,” said NEH Chair Shelly C. Lowe (Navajo).
+“The humanities strengthen mutual understanding by providing the context, history, and models of discourse that remind us of our common purpose and shared humanity,” said NEH Chair Shelly C. Lowe.
 “NEH is proud to dedicate United We Stand funding to our state and jurisdictional partners to support humanities programs focused on fostering cross-cultural understanding, communication, and resilience in communities across the country.”

 The South Carolina Humanities project is called “Just Sharing: Building Community through Stories of Our Past.”
 It is a series of panel discussions in communities across South Carolina from September 2023 through June 2024.
 This is a partnership project of South Carolina Humanities with Clemson University and the University of South Carolina led by SCH Consultant Dr. Alice Taylor-Colbert.
 “We hope that this model of storytelling from the past can help strengthen communities and individuals and prevent distrust and hatred by building empathy for each other,” said Dr. Alice Taylor-Colbert.